lemuela1/Python-/README.md

 # Variable
 An element, feature, or factor that is liable to vary or change.
-Using assigment operator, you can assign something with Variable.
+Using assigment operator, you can assign something to Variable.
 For example:

     >>> x = 2